zunicd/Confusion-Matrix-Visualization/README.md

 ## Acknowledgements

-I would like to thank Avi Chawla for his post [Enrich Your Confusion Matrix With A Sankey Diagram](https://www.blog.dailydoseofds.com/p/enrich-your-confusion-matrix-with) that inspired me to study more about Sankey Diagrams and add Sankey visualization of a confusion matrix to this project.
+I would like to thank Avi Chawla for his post [Enrich Your Confusion Matrix With A Sankey Diagram](https://www.blog.dailydoseofds.com/p/enrich-your-confusion-matrix-with) that inspired me to study more about Sankey diagrams and add Sankey visualization of a confusion matrix to this project.

 ## License